EvanFrouin/BotMongUs/README.md

 ### Warnings !!

-* Don't send to much request at once, be gentle !
+* Don't send to many requests at once, be gentle !
 * Wait for the debate to start to set a player as dead.
 If done too soon, it could give hints to crewmates !